yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

 pickit\_save\_scene()
 ~~~~~~~~~~~~~~~~~~~~~

-Request Pick-it to save the latest image and configurations into a
+Request Pickit to save the latest image and configurations into a
 file.

 +-----------------+------------------------+-----------+